IOC facing huge cost blow out after Tokyo 2020 postponement

-The International Olympic Committee will face “several hundred million dollars” of added costs because of the postponement of the Tokyo Games, the body’s president said.
+The International Olympic Committee will face “several hundred million dollars” of added costs because of the postponement of the Tokyo Games, the body’s president says.

 Thomas Bach spoke in an interview with German newspaper Die Welt on Sunday.